Johnny Ashcroft

 John Lewis Ashcroft FAIHA (1 February 1927 – 19 May 2021) was an Australian country music and folk entertainer, singer, songwriter, and musician, who also recorded pop, skiffle, jazz, and disco as his alter ego, the Baron.
 He was married to fellow performer Gay Kayler, with whom he recorded on numerous occasions.

 Career

 1927–1953: Early personal and show business background

 As a child growing up during the Great Depression in Australia, Ashcroft lived in a bag shack with a dirt floor.
 An interest in Indigenous cultures, in particular Australian Aboriginal culture, was possibly influenced by these humble beginnings.
-(See The Imagine That!
-Australiana Show example in Production Shows below.)

 During World War II, Ashcroft began his career by playing guitar and singing mainly bush ballads.
 Ashcroft's first recording took place in 1946.
 It was "When I Waltzed My Matilda Away", and was distributed solely for radio airplay.